heetermaria/contact/README.md

-# Contact Maria Heeter
+# Contact

 I am an economics student at Scripps College interested in business reporting, data science and real estate.
+Learn more [about me here](https://github.com/heetermaria/about).

 Basic details
 ---